Home Cocktails Cocktail Old Pal

 Common Mistake

-A common mistake is over-stirring the cocktail, which can dilute it too much and affect the balance of flavors.
+A common mistake is over-diluting the cocktail by stirring for too long, which can mute the flavors.

 Frequently Asked Questions